 Moisture is necessary for a foundation to keep the cement from drying out and becoming brittle.
 If the foundation turns fragile from a low humidity content, it can create cracks that can compromise your whole structure.
 When the soil is dry it can also produce significant settling.
 This settling can create more damage than just cracks within your walls.
 It can generate openings and gaps in or around doors, windows, cabinets, and counters.
 It can even create uneven flooring.

 By looking at the soil around the perimeter of your residence, you should be able to tell if the ground is experiencing drought issues.
 If the earth is pulled away from your foundation, the soil is indicating that it is dry.
-If you can confirm that there is no damage already done, than it is recommended that you install an irrigation system.
+If you can confirm that there is no damage that has already been done, then it is recommended that you install an irrigation system.

 If you are already experiencing foundation problems, you will need to get them taken care of as quickly as possible to help prevent further damage to your home.
 Once all of the issues have been resolved, you will be able to then proceed with putting an irrigation system into place.

-If you are still not sure about what you will need to do, or not able to complete the tasks on your own, you can contact a local landscape company.
+If you are still not sure about what you will need to do, or not able to complete the tasks on your own, you can contact a landscape company.
 They should be able to make sure that all of your trees and plants are far enough away from your foundation, and also help you with installing the irrigation system.
-You can also get help from a professional foundation business.
+You can also get help from a professional foundation business in Houston.

 ** This content has been edited since its original posting